ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

   "orientation": "portrait"
 }
 ```
-The entire file is generated for you and linked in the `index.html`.
+The entire file is generated for us by JHipster and linked in the `index.html`.
 All of this specifies content on how the app will open when installed on a device, as well as, what the icon will look like to open it.

 In order for a user to install a progressive web app from their browser, it must meet the following criteria:
 - [X] The web app is not already installed.